Surf break: Sand dredging and dumping

-Sand dredging and dumping from nearby rivers can affect the quality of nearby surf breaks, due to changes in the amount of sand available to form over the bottom.
-In many sand bottom point breaks, more sand often means better quality.
+Sand dredging and dumping from nearby rivers can affect the quality of nearby surf breaks by changing the amount of sand available to form over the bottom.
+In many sand bottom point breaks, more sand means better quality.

-The 'Superbank' in Queensland is a world class surf break, partly formed from the influence of nearby sand dredging and dumping.
+The 'Superbank' in Queensland is a world-class surf break, partly formed from the influence of nearby sand dredging and dumping.
 This sand is sourced form the nearby Tweed River, which dredging program began in the late 1990s.
-This program has generally improved the surf quality, forming a now more or less continuous 2 km long sand bottomed surf break, linking up what was previously 3 different point breaks (Snapper, Greenmount, and Kirra) into now one more or continuous surf break, and now also one of the longest point breaks in the world.
+This program has generally improved the surf quality, forming a now more or less continuous 2 km long sand-bottomed surf break, linking up what were previously 3 different point breaks (Snapper, Greenmount, and Kirra) into one fairly continuous surf break, now also one of the longest point breaks in the world.

-Whilst the surf quality at Snapper and Greenmount has generally improved, the bottom section of the break, the world-class Kirra point break, which was formerly considered one of the best in the world, has generally suffered.
+Whilst the surf quality at Snapper and Greenmount has generally improved, the bottom section of the break, the world-class Kirra point break, formerly considered one of the best in the world, has generally suffered.

-Proposals have been put forward to attempt to alleviate or change the program, to attempt to restore the quality of previous surf at Kirra, however it is not clear how the improvements made to nearby Snapper and Greenmount would also be then affected.
-There may be an optimum amount of sand dredging and build up which allows all three breaks to be generally improved, as was perhaps the case in the early 2000s.
+Proposals have been put forward to attempt to alleviate or change the program so as to restore the quality of previous surf at Kirra, but it is not clear how the improvements would affect nearby Snapper and Greenmount.
+There may be an optimum amount of sand dredging and buildup that allows all three breaks to be generally improved, as was perhaps the case in the early 2000s.

 Artificial reef breaks

-'Artificial reef breaks' are an example of a construction which intentionally alters the local seabed dynamics to attempt to improve the local surf quality.
-The success of these has proved to be variable to date, with both positive and neutral cases known.

-Reactions to local artificial reef construction proposals is mixed and variable, and is usually examined on a case-by-case basis.
+'Artificial reef breaks' intentionally alter the local seabed dynamics to improve the local surf quality, not always with success.
+Public reaction to local artificial reef construction proposals is mixed and usually examined on a case-by-case basis.

-Artificial wave pools

-Artificial wave pools use a powerful wave generating device which creates surfable waves without the need for a coastline or shoreline.
-They can therefore allow surf activity to occur many kilometers inland from the sea or ocean.

 They are the subject of current research and development, and a number of commercial operations are in existence.